alexa/alexa-auto-sdk/platforms/android/modules/alexa/README.md

 ```

-The following table describes the fields comprising a `ExternalMediaAdapterState` for MACC app integration, which includes two sub-components: `PlaybackState` and `SessionState`.
+The following table describes the fields comprising an `ExternalMediaAdapterState` for MACC app integration, which includes two sub-components: `PlaybackState` and `SessionState`.
 The exact state reporting requirements may be subject to change depending on the platform or media service.

 | State        | Type           | Required | Notes  |
 | :------------- |:-------------| :-----| :-----|